HarrisonCaetanoCandido/HarrisonCaetanoCandido/README.md

 Here are some ideas to get you started:-->
 My name is Harrison.
 I currently live in São José dos Campos, Brazil!

-- 👨‍💻 I'm currently working with Django Framework
+- 👨‍💻 I'm currently working as a tech intern, focusing on software development and data engineering skills.
-- 🎓 Studying Computer Science at ICT Unifesp
+- 🎓 Studying Computer Science at ICT Unifesp.
+- 💪 Check out my pinned repos!
+I'm interested in working with machine learning, web development or data engineering (or all of them 😅).

 ## Tools and Languages